Lovethakur1/Lovethakur1/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 Working on a full-stack app using React & Spring Boot

-- 🌱 I’m currently learning ...
+🌱 Learning system design & advanced Spring Boot

-- 👯 I’m looking to collaborate on ...
+👯 Open to collaborating on web dev projects

-- 🤔 I’m looking for help with ...
+🤔 Need help with backend optimization

-- 💬 Ask me about ...
+💬 Ask me about React, Tailwind, Spring Boot

-- 📫 How to reach me: ...
+📫 Reach me at: lovekeshthakur33@gmail.com / lovethakur.coder@gmail.com

-- 😄 Pronouns: ...
+😄 Pronouns: He/Him

-- ⚡ Fun fact: ...
+⚡ Fun fact: I cloned Telegram UI just for fun!

 ## 🔗 I am a FullStack Developer. 😊😊